Missing in America: Lauren Cho ‘walked away’ from her California Airbnb - NewsBreak

 “None of it makes sense to me.
 None of it makes sense to any of us,” said Len Gherardi, who went to high school with Cho in New Jersey and later worked with her at a shop, tattooing and piercing.

 “All of her friends and family know that she wouldn’t have just walked away from her life, she wouldn’t have just evaporated,” Gherardi said of the 30-year-old also known as “el”.
-“She wouldn’t have just disappeared like this.”Suggest a case or share new information and tips with ‘Missing in America’
+“She wouldn’t have just disappeared like this.”Woman arrested after remains found during arson investigation in Oklahoma County, teen son wanted in connection

 Cho’s ex-boyfriend reported her missing on June 28th at around 5 p.m., telling authorities they had an argument three hours earlier and then she left the Airbnb where they were staying.